Usajid/731_assign6/README.md

 ![Given Dataset Over Time Graph](figs/fig1u.png)

 As shown above, we can see three anomalies.
 The left-most anomaly is easy to detect, but next two anomalies are much closer to the normal data points.
 So, this makes it a challenging task for us.
-Next, to analyze the change in value over time for differetn data points, we plot the value change per datapoint over time as follows:
+Next, to analyze the change in value over time for different data points, we plot the value change per datapoint over time as follows:

 ![Change in Value Over Time Graph](figs/fig2au.png)